 - Tell me about a favorite work experience and why it was important to you.

 These are only a few of the questions you can ask to successfully elicit the metaprograms we’ve discussed and more accurately pinpoint your team members’ working styles.
 If you don’t get the information you need, rephrase the question until you do.
-This will help you to determine work style types and figure out if this new candidate will be right for your business.
+This will help you to determine working styles and figure out if this new candidate will be right for your business.